 But Aroma is hardly the only standout in town.
 Work up your appetite for pie with a bike ride on the 42-mile Root River Trail, a mostly flat paved trail that meanders beside the river and connects Whalan with a handful of equally charming (but slightly larger) trail towns.
-On May 19, come for the annual Stand Still Parade, where the parade doesn’t move, the spectators do!
+Or come for the annual Stand Still Parade, where the parade doesn’t move, the spectators do!

 Vining (Pop.
 78)

 Some towns are so tiny that all it takes is one unfortunately timed sneeze and you’ve missed it.
-But despite its small size, it’s nearly impossible to miss Vining—just watch for the giant metal watermelon.
-Half an hour east of Fergus Falls, the Nyberg Sculpture Park has helped transform this quiet central Minnesota town into a popular and unique tourist attraction.
+But despite its small size, it’s nearly impossible to miss Vining—just watch for the giant metal sculptures!
+Half an hour east of Fergus Falls, the massive metal sculptures at Nyberg Sculpture Park have helped transform this quiet central Minnesota town into a popular and unique tourist attraction.
 The man behind the metal, Ken Nyberg, has been crafting metal sculptures for almost 30 years and has work on display across the region.

-In addition to the giant watermelon—an homage to the town’s annual Watermelon Day, Aug.
-18—Nyberg Park features about 10 other sculptures, including a giant coffee cup, an elephant made entirely out of lawnmower blades and an infamous "big foot" sculpture you need to see to believe.
+In addition to a giant watermelon—an homage to the town’s annual Watermelon Day—Nyberg Park features about 10 other sculptures, including a giant coffee cup, an elephant made entirely out of lawnmower blades and an infamous "big foot" sculpture you need to see to believe.

 Mendota (Pop.
 211)